-For dinner, I went to Locale Market, a curated grocery market experience with a milliard options available, using the freshest ingredients.
-Loved how the menu of one of its restaurants had drinks inspired in Schiaparelli’s exhibit.
+For dinner, I went to Locale Market, a curated grocery market experience with a million options available, using the freshest ingredients.
+Loved how the menu of the restaurant of its second floor, Farm Table Cucina, had drinks inspired in Schiaparelli’s exhibit.

 Do make sure to spend as much time as possible exploring the artistic life of the city.
 There are many museums still on my list, but I cherish every every opportunity I get to spend time at the Dali.